Cardiology Fellows

 UCLA

 I was born in Somalia and raised in San Diego.
 I went to college and completed my internal medicine residency at UCLA (Go Bruins!).
-I hope to be the best possible cardiologist I can be!
-I am interested in a career in Electrophysiology.
-What I love about my co-fellows is the down-to-earth, genuine personalities and the kindness we show to each other at all times.
-Fellowship can be tough but having great people around you makes it that much better.
+I hope to be the best possible cardiologist I can be, with a particular interest in a career in electrophysiology.
+What I love most about my co-fellows is their down-to-earth, genuine personalities and the kindness we show to each other at all times.
+Fellowship can be tough, but having great people around makes it that much better.
 When I am not in the hospital, I am more than likely out to dinner with my wife or off on my next travel journey.

 asmuth bio